 What is spine surgery?

-Some of the most common neurosurgical procedures involving the spine and spinal cord include:
+Some of the most common types of surgery involving the spine and associated structures include:

-- a posterior cervical laminectomy with or without lateral mass fixation/fusion
+- posterior cervical laminectomy with or without lateral mass fixation/fusion

-- an anterior cervical discectomy and disc replacement (arthroplasty)
+- anterior cervical discectomy and disc replacement (arthroplasty)

-Because causes, symptoms and imaging findings can vary significantly, your neurosurgeon must tailor a surgical procedure for you.
+Because causes, symptoms and the nature of a spine condition can vary, a neurosurgeon must tailor a surgical procedure to each patient.

-A surgeon can either perform a traditional surgery or employ minimally invasive techniques, which involve a smaller incision and special microsurgical instruments.
-Minimally invasive techniques can shorten recovery time and reduce complication risks.
+A surgeon can perform surgery the traditional way or use minimally invasive techniques.
+Minimally invasive techniques involve a smaller incision and special microsurgical instruments.
+These techniques can shorten recovery time and reduce the risk of complications.

-Most patients are mobilised either on the same or following day of surgery because it is often beneficial to keep their bodies moving soon after it.
+Most patients can begin to move again on the same day as their surgery or the following day.
 A physiotherapist may review a patient and advise on exercises to help them regain strength and heal.

 Sometimes healthcare professionals will design a rehabilitation program to meet a patient’s needs.
 The goal of back and neck rehabilitation is to help a patient return to their highest level of functioning and independence, and improve their overall quality of life.